rajnandan1/kener/docs/customize-site.md

 ## theme

 This is the default theme of the site that will be used when a user lands for the first time.
-It can be `light` or `dark` or `system`.
+It can be `light` or `dark` or `system` or `none`.
 Defaults to `system`.
 The user still gets the option to change the theme.

+-   setting it to `light` will always set the theme to light when page loads
+-   setting it to `dark` will always set the theme to dark when page loads
+-   setting it to `system` will set the theme based on the system preference
+-   setting it to `none` will set the theme to last selected theme by the user

 ## themeToggle